sirtuxalot/BG_DIY_WxStn-ThingSpeak/ReadMe.md

 - *StringJson*: Predecessor to *ArduinoJson* code and performs the same function using normal string functions.
 - *ThingSpeak*: Written at the request of another individual and only includes the LM393 rain sensor.
 Data collection works but ThingSpeak data transfer has not been tested.
+- *WifiManager*: Copy of master branch to test setup of the WiFiManager library to remove need to hard code WIFI settings

 ***The power portion of the circuit has not been tested.***